-Chelsea Manning continues to fight grand jury subpoena in Wikileaks probe
+Chelsea Manning continues to fight grand jury subpoena

 ALEXANDRIA, Va.
-(AP) — Former Army intelligence analyst Chelsea Manning says a judge rejected her effort to quash a grand jury subpoena to testify in an apparent investigation of Wikileaks.
+(AP) — A judge rejected an effort from Chelsea Manning to quash a subpoena demanding her testimony in an apparent investigation of Wikileaks, the former Army intelligence analyst said Tuesday.

-But Manning said after the hearing Tuesday in federal court in Alexandria, Virginia, that she’ll continue her legal efforts to avoid testifying to the grand jury.
+But Manning said after the hearing in federal court in Alexandria, Virginia, that she will continue her legal efforts to avoid testifying to the grand jury.

-Tuesday’s hearing before U.S. District Judge Claude Hilton was closed to the public, and prosecutors declined comment after the hearing.
+“I’m going to be back here tomorrow” to continue fighting the subpoena, Manning said as she left the courthouse.

-In a brief statement after the hearing, Manning said she opposes the grand-jury system as a matter of principle and that she doesn’t know why prosecutors want her testimony.
+Tuesday’s hearing before U.S. District Judge Claude Hilton was closed to the public, and prosecutors at the hearing, including U.S. Attorney Zach Terwilliger, made no comments afterward.

 Most Read Nation & World Stories